Ajax superstar Kudus Mohammed visits National Chief Imam for blessings

 Source: footballghana.com

-Ajax Amsterdam superstar, Kudus Mohammed has paid a courtesy call on the national chief Imam, His Eminence Sheikh Dr Osman Nuhu Sharubutu while on a short trip to Ghana.
+Ajax Amsterdam superstar, Kudus Mohammed has paid a courtesy call on the national chief Imam, His Eminence Sheikh Dr Osmanu Nuhu Sharubutu while on a short trip to Ghana.

 At Ajax, Mohammed Kudus has been impressive in the few games he has played and is expected to be key for the side when he fully recovers from his injury setback.